amrancz/notes/content/Action isn't a result of thinking. It's a medium for thinking..md

 This might help explain why "writing is thinking".

-Relates to: [[Serious thinking requires external structure to support it]] – external structure allows to physically interact with it to support thinking.
+Relates to: [[External structures support thinking]] – external structure allows to physically interact with it to support thinking.

 ---